Starting Out on the Right Foot

 - Say thank you!
 A note of appreciation or a phone call to say how they've helped goes a long ways towards ensuring continued success.

-Many alumni have expressed interest in mentoring fellow alums and current SLC seniors.
+Many alumni have expressed interest in helping fellow alumni and current SLC seniors.
 This means that you are willing to be contacted for information in your given professional field.

-To choose to be a mentor, please signify this on your personal profile by clicking the appropriate checkbox for your vocation.
+To choose to be listed here, please signify this on your personal profile by clicking the appropriate checkbox for your vocation.
 Click here to update your personal information.